FREQUENTLY ASKED QUESTIONS

 We are happy to answer any questions you may have.
 A few frequently asked questions are discussed below.

 Chiropractors see people of all ages from all walks of life.
-Everyone can benefit from having a spine free of subluxations, thus allowing a healthy body.
+Everyone may benefit from having a spine free of subluxations, thus allowing a healthy body.
 We work with newborn babies, children, pregnant women, sports people, and adults of all ages including the elderly.
 The techniques we use will often vary due to the age and the needs of our clients.

 A subluxation occurs when one or more vertebrae (spinal bones) lock up and loses proper free movement.
 When this happens pressure may be placed on the nerves carrying information between the brain and body, ultimately affecting the performance of the body.